 Move filtered Excel data from one file to another

-That’s how to transfer filtered Excel data from spreadsheet to spreadsheet.
-Say goodbye to copy-pasting and use an automated spreadsheet workflow to move your data for you.
+That’s how to transfer filtered Excel data from one spreadsheet to sanother.
+Say goodbye to copy-pasting and use an automated spreadsheet workflow to move your data automatically.

 Are you a heavy spreadsheet user, handling a lot of data?
 Learn how to append Excel and create a historic track of your data to monitor changes over time.